NOAA’s Climate Program Office awards over $1 million to improve climate information, services for extreme heat resilience

 Though cities are adapting to these changes and mitigating urban heat, they need tools and resources to help them produce the most effective and efficient solutions tailored to their needs.
 With this in mind, the new projects will improve climate information and services to help state and local governments take action toward equitable urban heat resilience in both the near- and long-term.

 “Even within the same community, some neighborhoods are experiencing much higher temperatures than others,” said Hunter Jones, lead of CPO’s Extreme Heat Risk Team.
 “These projects will address research gaps to help cities understand what factors are contributing to urban heat disparities and evaluate science-based interventions to design safer cities and protect communities.”

-The four new projects will build on outcomes from four years of community science field campaigns—supported by NOAA’s National Integrated Heat Health Information System (NIHHIS), CPO’s Communication, Education, and Engagement (CEE) Division, communities, and partners—that have produced detailed maps of the hottest neighborhoods in cities, showing where action is needed to save lives.
+The five new projects will build on outcomes from four years of community science field campaigns—supported by NOAA’s National Integrated Heat Health Information System (NIHHIS), CPO’s Communication, Education, and Engagement (CEE) Division, communities, and partners—that have produced detailed maps of the hottest neighborhoods in cities, showing where action is needed to save lives.
 The mapping campaigns have provided critical high-resolution temperature information, but cities need further technical capacity to integrate the results with additional data and existing planning efforts to develop targeted and equitable heat mitigation strategies.